saulpierotti/markdown_notebook/ADS.md

 ## Backtracking
 * The general idea of backtracking is to try a solution, check if it is feasible and if not go back and try a new solution
+* The term backtracking was coined by D.H.
+Lehmer in the 1950s
 * Backtrack explores exhaustively the search space and halts either at a feasible solution or after having explored all the solutions to the problem
 * It can be used for decision or optimization problems
 	* In a decision problem all the solutions are equivalent